4. Local development with rover dev

 Starting the second rover dev process

-Time to add the kitchenware subgraph into the mix!
+Time to add the kitchenware into the mix!
 This subgraph is hosted remotely, so the rover dev command parameters will look a little different.
-This time, we'll omit the file path; Rover will use to get all the details it needs instead.
+This time, we'll omit the schema file path; will use to get all the details it needs instead.

 Open up a new terminal window.
 If you're using VS Code, we recommend opening it in a split screen view so that both rover dev processes are side by side.